elementor/elementor-developers-docs/src/managers/unregistering-controls.md

 ## Unregistering Existing Controls

-As of Elementor 3.5, developers should use the following code to unregister existing controls:
+Developers should use the following code to unregister existing controls:

 ```php
 /**